 - To advance the education of children and young people whether or not undergoing formal education.

-The Club is managed by seven Trustees who oversee the running of the Club.
+The Club is managed by thirteen Trustees who oversee the running of the Club.
 The day to day running of the Club is organised by a team of over 100 unpaid volunteers who take on the roles of Committee Members, Age Group Coordinators, Parent Managers, Assistant Managers and Match Day Delegates.

 Charter Standard Status